Brian Westbury, a senior dentolegal adviser, explains how the new General Data Protection Regulations (GDPR) impact your everyday work.

 Patients have greater rights in respect of rectifying and erasing records, and also with objecting to and restricting processing.
 There is a right of data “portability”– patients should be able to move their data from one data controller to another more easily and receive information in a structured, commonly used format.
 It is important that practices have systems that can cope with these requirements.

-Should there be a breach of patient confidentiality, the data controller must notify the DPC without delay and, if possible, within 72 hours of becoming aware.
+Should there be a breach of patient confidentiality, the data controller must notify the ICO without delay and, if possible, within 72 hours of becoming aware.

 The patient must also be informed if the breach has a high risk of affecting their privacy rights.
 The new regulations provide for higher penalties for data breaches.

-There is a requirement that a Data Protection Officer (DPO) should be appointed within any organisation involved in processing patient information on a “large scale”.
+There is a requirement that a Data Protection Officer (DPO) should be appointed within any public organisation (eg an NHS providing practice) or any other practice involved in processing patient information on a “large scale” that wishes to.

 If there is any doubt about the requirement for a DPO, until further clarification is available, it would be advisable to carry out a self-assessment of your own practice in terms of the amount of personal data processed, both in terms of patient and staff records.
 Once this is done, the conclusion of the assessment should be documented including the decision on whether or not a DPO was considered necessary.
 In this way, it will be able to demonstrate that steps were taken to ensure compliance with the regulations.